 In Uganda, a pack of sanitary pads costs roughly A$1.40 but that’s out of the reach for many families struggling to afford a daily meal.
 Forced to improvise, women and young girls use folded newspaper, old blankets, even pieces of a discarded mattress.
 Not only are these makeshift materials uncomfortable and can cause embarrassing situations like Carol’s, but the unhygienic nature is a health risk.

-Compassion’s local church partner in Mulatsi held a meeting where the lack of feminine hygiene items was identified as the biggest problem by the local community.
+Compassion’s local church partner held a meeting where the lack of feminine hygiene items was identified as the biggest problem by the local community.
 Many of the women shared about the difficulties they faced without being able to afford pads.

 After hearing her Carol’s tearful story, her mother Florence felt for her daughter but frustratingly found her hands tied.